translate/translate/docs/commands/sub2po.rst

 ----
 There might be some issues with encodings, since the srt files don't specify them.
 We assume files to be encoded in UTF-8, so a conversion should solve this easily.
-Note that most of the handling of the srt files come from gaupol.
+Note that most of the handling of the srt files come from aeidon.